MySQL® settings

 Changing this setting will cause the cluster hosts to restart one at a time.

-The amount of memory (in bytes) allocated for the calculation of normalized statement digests
+Sets the memory allocation (in bytes) used for computing normalized statement digests

 . -